-The Group’s decommissioning operations include the following fields; Thistle/Deveron, Heather/Broom, Alma/Galia and The Dons.
+The Group’s decommissioning operations include the fields; Thistle/Deveron, Heather/Broom, Alma/Galia and The Dons.

-EnQuest’s decommissioning directorate manages the decommissioning programmes for assets that have already ceased production and the Group’s mature producing assets which are between one and five years from cessation of production ‘CoP’.
+EnQuest’s decommissioning division manages the decommissioning programmes for assets that have already ceased production and the Group’s mature producing assets which are between one and five years from cessation of production ‘CoP’.

-The timely transfer of assets from the Upstream directorate allows for effective end of life field management and the development of relevant decommissioning programmes.
+The timely transfer of assets from the core Upstream business enables effective end-of-life field management and the development of relevant decommissioning programmes.

 The Alma and Galia fields were re-developed as a single joint development, revitalising reservoirs where production had previously been shut-in, and tied back to the EnQuest Producer Floating Production, Storage and Offloading ('FPSO') vessel.

-On 30 June 2020, CoP occurred as planned.
-In September, the EnQuest Producer FPSO moved off station and has moored at the oil terminal jetty at Nigg.
+In September 2020, the EnQuest Producer FPSO moved off station and moored at the oil terminal jetty at Nigg.